webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - **federation**: Entra B2B is easier than using on-prem AD FS(federation service).
 To use AD FS you have to add an internet facing proxy for them to log into.
       - Good for keeping all auth local, but if your network goes down, no one can connect.
     - ![federation](img/federation.PNG)
-- **Entra Connect Cloud Sync and Sync**
-  - **Entra Connect Cloud Sync**
-    - engine runs in cloud.
-  - **Entra Connect Sync**
-    - engine runs on-prem with AD.
-Flows one-way.
-Authorization is verified from the on-prem engine.
-- **Entra Domain Services: Entra Connect**
-  - Providing authentication when you have on-prem AD DS and apps on cloud VMs:
-    - site-to-site VPN. on-prem -> cloud. = expensive.
-    - replica AD DS on VM in the cloud. = expensive.
-    - **Entra Connect** solves this problem:
-      - Provides AD DS services: GPO w/ kerberos auth to Microsoft Entra tenant.
-Allows on-prem AD DS to communicate with cloud services.
-      - If you don't have on-prem AD DS, Entra Connect works by providing you support to your on-prem infrastructure through a site-to-site VPN.
-      - freely migrate applications that use LDAP, NTLM, or the Kerberos protocols from your on-premises infrastructure to the cloud.
-- **Entra ID vs Active Directory**
-  - **Entra ID**
-    - Microsoft Entra ID is a cloud-based identity and access management service(PaaS).
-Allows employees can use to access external resources. e.g. Microsoft 365, Azure Portal...
-    - SAML, WS-Federation, and OpenID Connect for authentication, and uses OAuth for authorization.
-    - focused on providing **identity management** services to **web-based apps**, unlike **AD DS**, which is more focused on **on-premises apps**.
-    - Entra ID users have access to a set of features that **aren’t natively available in AD DS**, such as support for **multi-factor authentication, identity protection, and self-service password reset**.
-      - primarily an **identity solution** for internet based(**https**) communications.
-      - multi-tenant directory service.
-      - provides **directory services**: stores and handles the authentication and authorization of the **users, devices, and applications**.
-      - Entra is **managed** by **REST API** over https.
-      - Entra ID includes **federation services**(sign-in once, authenticate to multiple services).
-  - **AD(active directory)**
-    - Active Directory Domain Services (AD DS or traditionally called just "Active Directory").
-    - directory service that provides the methods for storing directory data, such as **user accounts and passwords**, and makes this data available to network users, administrators, and other devices and services.
-It runs as a service on **Windows Server**, referred to as a **domain controller**.
-    - authentication: **kerberos** for identity.
-    - true X.500 based structure.
-Uses DNS for locating resources on network.
-    - OUs(organizational units) and GPOs(group policy objects) for management.
-    - You can query and manage AD DS by using Lightweight Directory Access Protocol (LDAP) calls.
-    - AD DS can be deployed on a virtual machine, but does not use Microsoft Entra ID.
-- **Entra ID P2 over P1**
-  - P2 has
-    - Entra ID protection: enhanced security/monitoring user accounts.
-    - Entra Privileged Identity Management: additional security levels for admins(permanent and temporary).
 - **Entra Schema**
   - no definition of 'computer' class(AD has 'computer' class definition).
 Uses 'device' class instead.
     - lack of support of 'computer' domain, you can't manage GPOs, instead Entra provides **directory services**: stores and handles the authentication and authorization of the **users, devices, and applications**.